Smejia723/Street-View/README.md

 # Street-View
 Using the Google Street View API to show images of locations by inputing address and city to show in the background of a webpage.

+# how to use:

+-Download files and click on index.html

+-Input address and city and Image will appear with NY Articles and Wikipedia links of nearby locations.

 # MIT License

-# Copyright (c) 2017 Smejia723
+ Copyright (c) 2017 Smejia723

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal